-White-rot fungi are the only group of organisms capable of decomposing all components of lignocellulose.
-In order to effectively degrade lignocellulose, not only the participation of fungi but also the microbial community in the soil surrounding the white-rot fungi is required.
+White-rot fungi are the only group of organisms capable of degrading all components of lignocellulose.
+When living on wood substrates, white-rot fungi are the group with the most effective ability to decompose lignin.
+This ability is due to the fact that white-rot fungihave a unique nonspecific extracellular enzyme system as well as intracellular oxidative enzymes, from which white-rot fungi can completely mineralize lignin substrates into CO2 and decompose a series of different substances.
+Therefore, white-rot fungi participate in the carbon cycle and play an important role in providing nutrients in tropical forests.
+To effectively decompose lignocellulose, not only fungi but also the microbial community in the soil surrounding the white-rot fungi are involved.
 The interactions between fungi and bacteria living in the same area can be supportive and/or competitive.
-During the fungal decomposition of wood, the environmental conditions become very selective for the bacteria.
-Bacteria that survive under these conditions must have unique and novel properties.
-Therefore, microorganisms in the soil surrounding the white-rot fungi are an important source to search for lignocellulase-degrading genes.
+During the process of wood decomposition by fungi, environmental conditions become selective for bacteria.
+Bacteria that exist in these conditions must have special and new properties.
+Therefore, microorganisms in the soil surrounding white-rot fungi are an important source for searching for lignocellulase degrading genes.